bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/homework/README.md

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/

-5. Navigate into the homework folder using your terminal.

-6. Once you are in the homework folder type the command `npm install`.
-This will fetch all of the needed requirements for the project.

-7. Run `npm test` to run the automated tests.
+3. From the top level of your `Precourse` folder, run `npm run test:JSI` to run the automated tests.
 At first all of the tests will be broken.
 You will fill out the functions in `homework.js` to make the tests pass.

 #### Congratulations on finishing Homework #1!